LAGonauta/MetaAudio/README.md

 * Other games follow the same instruction.

 * You should restart Visual Studio IDE to apply changes to debugging profile, if Visual Studio IDE was running.

-# Installation

-1. You have to compile the MetaAudio by yourself before installation.

-2. Run `install-to-(WhateverGameYouWant).bat`

-3. Launch game from shortcut `MetaHook for (WhateverGameYouWant)`

-* You should have your Steam running otherwise the [SteamAppsLocation](SteamAppsLocation/README.md) will probably not going to find GameInstallDir.

 # Credits